 Landlords are still permitted to run a criminal background check if they so choose, as long as it's performed within the parameters of state and federal law.
 Landlords can also choose to evict a tenant if they are engaging in criminal activity or causing a nuisance, according to existing state law.

 Most of the new California rental laws only impact certain landlords or tenants in specific circumstances.
 So, if you own a rental property or you're a tenant in search of a new place to live, don't expect much to change.
-But it's important to be aware of the new laws in case you find yourself in a scenario where you may be impacted.
+Just be sure that you are aware of the new laws in case you find yourself in a scenario where you may be impacted.
+Also, if you're on the hunt for new affordable property in California, read our article about the most affordable places to live in California.